neuronsimulator/nrn/firststeps.rst

 Step 8: Saving and restoring results.
 -------------------------------------

-Many NEURON objects cannot be pickled, including :class:`Vector`.
-However, data values can often be pickled and restored.
-For example, using NEURON's :meth:`Vector.to_python` method we can write a file and restore values as illustrated below.
+NEURON ``Vector`` objects can be pickled.
+This allows them to be stored to disk and restored later:

 Saving: